iuliamihaicuta/The-Range-Minimum-Query-Problem/Readme.md

 * times_of_algorithms - programs that measured test-taking time and the time stamps
 * segment_tree.c - square_root.c - sparse_table.c - the sources
 * Makefile

-The first test is proposed for the competition.

 The next sites were used for sources:
 * https://www.geeksforgeeks.org/segment-tree-range-minimum-query/